-Architect Vilhelm Helander awarded title of Art Academic
+Architect Vilhelm Helander awarded honorary title of Art Academician

 Professor emeritus, architect Vilhelm Helander (b.
 1941) graduated from Helsinki University of Technology in 1967 with a degree in architecture and in 1972 with an additional licentiate degree.
 From 1985 to 2004, he served as Professor of Architecture History at Helsinki University of Technology (now Aalto University).
 He founded his own architectural office with Juha Leiviskä in 1978.
-Helander follows in the footsteps of Leiviskä, who passed away last November, as an academician.
+As an Art Academician, Helander follows in the footsteps of Leiviskä, who passed away last November.

 Helander has specialised in building conservation and conversions.
 He has planned demanding renovations in which the focus has been on respecting and preserving the architectural values of different eras.
 The most well-known of these projects include the Old Students’ House in Helsinki, the landscape restoration plan for the Suomenlinna sea fortress, and the town halls in Pori and Porvoo, as well as projects for the Finnish National Museum, Helsinki Cathedral and the House of Sciences and Letters.
 The renovation of the House of the Estates, for which Helander served as the chief designer of the restoration work, received the Europa Nostra award in 1992.